jackyng88/nkp-on-nutanix/nutanix-installation.md

 - Click `Enable`

 - Again, go back to the `Application Dashboard` and filter name by `Harbor`.
-Do the same as CPNG and Enable it.
+Do the same as CNPG and Enable it.
 ![Harbor Tile](./images/harbor-tile.png)

 - Under `S3 Object Store` click the drop-down and select `Nutanix Objects`.
 If you did not properly setup the `COSI Driver for Nutanix` application, this option will be greyed out.